mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-04.md

 // Retrieve the chat completion service var chatCompletionService = kernel.Services.GetRequiredService<IChatCompletionService>();
 ```
 Add plugins.
 With plugins, you can give your AI agent the ability to run your code to retrieve information from external sources or to perform actions.
 In the above example, we added a plugin that allows the AI agent to interact with a light bulb.
-You can place your Plugins in a separate folder
+You should place your Plugins in a separate folder.
 In your own code, you can create a plugin that interacts with any external service or API to achieve similar results.

 A good practice to structure your Plugins in the project is like this: